 Estrogens and Progesterone

-Of special concern are estrone (E1) and 17beta-estadiol (E2) as toxicological studies have categorized them as carcinogens.
-Pape-Zambito et al. evaluated the concentration of 17beta-estradiol in milk of more than 200 cows and concluded that concentrations in raw whole milk are negligible and are unlikely to pose a health risk for humans.
+Of special concern are estrone (E1) and 17beta-estradiol (E2) as toxicological studies have categorized them as carcinogens.
+Pape-Zambito et al. evaluated the concentration of 17beta-estradiol in the milk of more than 200 cows and concluded that concentrations in raw whole milk are negligible and are unlikely to pose a health risk for humans.
 It has also been reported that the quantity of active estrogens in dairy products (raw and commercial whole milk included) is too low to demonstrate biological activity .
-Also estrone and 17beta-estadiol concentrations in circulation following consumption of dairy products are insignificant compared to endogenous production rates of E1 and E2 in humans [32,35].
+Also, estrone and 17beta-estradiol concentrations in circulation following consumption of dairy products are insignificant compared to endogenous production rates of E1 and E2 in humans [32,35].
 Hartmann also concluded that no hormonal effects can be expected from naturally occurring steroids in food.
-Others, however argue that milk contains considerable quantities of estrogens [36,37].
+Others, however, argue that milk contains considerable quantities of estrogens [36,37].

 The U.S. Food and Drug Administration (FDA) guidelines state that no physiologic effects occur when consumption is ≤1% of the endogenous quantities produced by the segment of the population with the lowest daily production.
 Estimated total E1 intake from three servings of whole milk represents 0.01%–0.1% of daily production in human beings, making milk and dairy consumption within the range of the accepted daily intake .

-Study in men and children reported that estrogens found in milk are absorbed in human bodies, and suppress luteinizing hormone (LH) and follicle-stimulating hormone (FSH) production, followed by a decrease in testosterone production.
-After the intake of 600 ml/m² of cow milk, estrone and progesterone concentrations significantly increased, while LH and FSH concentration gradually decreased in six out of seven men and reached a lowest level 60–120 min after the intake of milk.
+A study in men and children reported that estrogens found in milk are absorbed in human bodies, and suppress luteinizing hormone (LH) and follicle-stimulating hormone (FSH) production, followed by a decrease in testosterone production.
+After the intake of 600 ml/m² of cow milk, estrone and progesterone concentrations significantly increased, while LH and FSH concentration gradually decreased in six out of seven men and reached the lowest level 60–120 min after the intake of milk.
 Serum testosterone concentrations decreased considerably 120 min after intake in all subjects.
 Urine concentrations of E1, estradiol, estriol and pregnanediol significantly increased in all adults and children.
-In prepubertal children there is little secretion of estrogens, and serum E2 concentration are undetectable.
+In prepubertal children, there is little secretion of estrogens, and serum E2 concentration is undetectable.
 Therefore, the exposure to small doses of estrogens may have unwanted effects on growth and maturation.
-An age dependent increase in circulating estrogen was also reported in males who switched from vegetarian diet to Western diet with milk, butter, and meat .
+An age-dependent increase in circulating estrogen was also reported in males who switched from vegetarian diet to Western diet with milk, butter, and meat .

 Contrary to Maruyama et al. study , 12 trained, male, national level judo athletes who consumed 1000 ml of chocolate milk (fat content: 33 g/L) during post-exercise recovery for one week exhibited a trend towards decreased cortisol (and consequently increased testosterone/cortisol levels) with undisturbed testosterone levels .